 The Company's objectives in managing its capital are to maintain a sufficient capital base to support its operations and to meet its short-term obligations and at the same time preserve inventor's confidence and retain the ability to seek out and acquire new projects of merit.
-The Company is not exposed to any externally imposed capital requirements and there were no changes to management's approach to managing capital during the year.
+The Company is not exposed to any externally imposed capital requirements.